BeauchampJ/Automatic_Vacuum/README.md

 - Arduino Code: Used to program the arduinos and get the vacuum to actually function and move

 ## Please Note:
-As of October 18th, 2022 this is a work in progress and there is still lots of time to go before competition day
+As of November 1st, 2022 this is a work in progress and there is still lots of time to go before competition day.
+More details about physically constructing device will be added in the future.